gilflorida2023/sieve/README.md

 # window_sieve

 ## Overview
-Window Sieve is a memory-efficient implementation of the Sieve of Eratosthenes algorithm for finding prime numbers.
+Sieve is a memory-efficient implementation of the Sieve of Eratosthenes algorithm for finding prime numbers.
 Unlike traditional implementations that require memory proportional to the upper limit, this program uses a sliding window approach to find primes up to large numbers while maintaining a constant memory footprint.

 ## How It Works